 Seeing the destruction of the dinosaur age of oil

-There are those dinosaurs who haven't yet caught on to the tidal wave of interest and economic value of using renewable energy sources in place of fossil fuels, yes, because they are entrenched in old paradigm thinking and preserving the old ways of assessing economic value.
+They haven’t quite yet caught on to the tidal wave of interest, common sense and large-scale economic value of using renewable energy sources in place of fossil fuels.
+They are still entrenched in old paradigm thinking and obsessed with the bubble of their own profits, no matter the expense to everyone else.
+The irony is that there is much more profit to be enjoyed using renewables.

-The only way fossil fuels make sense economically is by externalizing the real costs incurred, as renowned futurist and green economist Hazel Henderson always reminded us in her extensive writing, talks, and massive video collection at Ethical Markets.
+The only way fossil fuels make sense economically is by externalizing the real costs incurred, as renowned futurist and green economist, Hazel Henderson, always reminded us in her extensive writing, talks and massive video collection at Ethical Markets.

 I was fortunate enough to know Hazel well and to have been close to her for the last 10 or so years of her life.
 I was on her Global Advisory Board and sat at her feet more than once to learn about how fossil fuel economics really flowed at the expense of everyone except the oil companies themselves.